a-tabaza/genai_interview_questions/README.md

 I also plan to expand this to Generative AI in general.

 ## Preamble
-If you've reached the stage where you're interviewing for Generative AI roles, this will help you a lot.
+**Important:**
+> I think it might be necessary to clarify that the answers I provide, regardless if they are my own writeups or if I'm citing a source, are not in any way or form definiteve, what I'm trying to do is get you started on the right path, and give you a general idea of what to expect, you should definetly read any and all resources I provide, and then some.
+If you want this to be your last stop, this is the wrong place for you.
+This is where it starts.

-If you're just getting started, my one and only piece of advice is:
+Also, if you're just getting started, my one and only piece of advice is:

-    Get comfortable reading papers, because there's so many papers.
+> Get comfortable reading papers, because there's so many papers.
 They never end.
 ## Table of Contents

 [1.
 LLM and Prompting Basics](#llm-and-prompting-basics)